18 Detroit Nicknames From Past to Present

 Tiger Town

-Much like any city, sports connect the city of Detroit.
-The Detroit Tigers play a crucial role in this sense of community both on film and in reality.
+Much like any city, sports connect the people of Detroit.
+The Detroit Tigers play a crucial role in that sense of community both on screen and in real life.

 Barbara Kalbfleisch/Shutterstock.com